g-simmons/OCB/README.md

 ```

 # How to Use
-This section includes the basic usage of the pipeline.
-For more detailed tutorial, please refer to ...
+The pipeline consists of two components: Compendium construction and validation.
+The pipeline builds a compendium using the sample lists and gene annotations provided by users.
+Then it provides different validation approaches to validate the statistical siginificance and usefulness of the generated compendiums.

-## Building Compendium
+## Constructing Compendium

 ### Input
 In order to build a compendium, the script needs three input arguments